Omega-Slender/ITSNOTPOEVER-ST-EDITED/README.md

 In summary, I optimized the code to obtain faster responses and fixed a couple of errors.

 I didn't steal this project, I just edited it for the non-profit community.

+Only available for PC and not mobile devices.